Garden Planning Tips Hide Ugly Features Top Tip

 The problem with hiding large unattractive features is, what is doing the hiding has to be large as well.
 You simply replace one ugly element with a larger less ugly one.

 Does adding a green ‘wall’ make the ugly less ugly?
-All that is being accomplished is more attention is drawn to the one part you don’t want to notice!
-It becomes more noticeable because it is trying to hide something – so we tend to look for what is being hidden.
+All that is accomplished is more attention is drawn to the one part you don’t want to notice.
+It becomes more noticeable because it is trying to hide something.
+Curiosity though, makes us look for the element that is hidden away.

 A different approach is needed.